revolutionariestech/github-introduction/README.md

 4. Click on the green "New" button to create a new repository
 5. Create a repository name and give the repo a short description if you want
 6. Make it Public/Private depending on the project and personal preference (can change this later)
-7. You can add a ReadMe file now, or create it later ([What is a README](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes))
+7. You can add a ReadMe file (What this is) now, or create it later ([What is a README](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes), [Basic writing and formatting syntax for README](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax))
 8. Press the green "Create repository" button

 ##### Add Collaborators